kartik-v/yii2-dynagrid/README.md

   default.
 - Personalize grid appearance and set the grid theme.
 This will offer advanced customization to the grid layout.
 It allows users to virtually style grid anyway they want, based on how you define themes and extend them to your users.
-Since the extension uses the [yii2-grid]((https://github.com/kartik-v/yii2-grid) extension,it offers all the styling options the **yii2-grid** extension provides including panels.
+Since the extension uses the [yii2-grid]((https://github.com/kartik-v/yii2-grid) extension,it offers all the styling options the **yii2-grid** extension provides, including the various grid column enhancements, bootstrap panels, and other grid styles.
   This will allow you to easily setup themes for users in   many ways.
 You have an ability to setup multiple themes in your module configuration, and allow users to select one of them.
 The extension by default includes some predefined themes for you to get started.
 - Allow you to save the dynamic grid configuration specific to each user or global level.
 One of the following storage options are made available to store the personalized grid configuration: